 The Optimum line has an average of 76% owner satisfaction rate according to independent review organization SleepLikeTheDead, which is low compared to other brands in this category.
-It has good conforming potential and motion isolation.
+However, the positive reviews note that it has good conforming potential and motion isolation.

-The entire Optimum line has had some issues with heat retention.
-Gel is in the foam to help keep the feel cool, but many owners still complain of the beds sleeping hot.
+Heat retention seems to be a downside for the entire Optimum line.
+Although the foam contains gel to provide a cooler feel, many owners still complain of the beds sleeping hot.
 Other things like foam type and density as well as cover fabrics can influence breathability, however Sealy doesn’t provide extensive information on the specifics of their Optimum beds.
 This line also has issues with durability with premature sagging and support loss within a few years of purchase.

 Warranty coverage extends for 10 years and the entire period is non-prorated.

 $3699 – Tempur-Pedic TEMPUR-Cloud Luxe Mattress

 The Tempur-Cloud Luxe bed from Tempurpedic includes two layers of visco foam.
 Though the brand does not disclose density information, it is estimated that the bed includes two-inches of medium density memory foam and three-inches of high-density memory foam.
 The brand does not disclose the specific density information about layers.
 The core foam density is also undisclosed, with estimates ranging from 1.5 to 2.0 lbs.

 Overall, this mattress rates well with 4.7 out of 5 star averages on the Tempurpedic website reviews, which is good for the higher price range.
 Areas most commonly praised by reviews include comfort, support and durability.